 A: Pencil cases are not permitted.
-However, pens (blue & black) and a highlighter may be carried into the exam room in a small, clear, re-sealable plastic bag.
-No pencils, gel, erasable or felt-tipped pens are allowed.
+However, pens (blue and black), a ruler, and a highlighter may be carried into the exam room in a small, clear, resealable plastic bag.
+Pencils, gel, erasable, or felt-tipped pens are not allowed.